logo

 Cats love full-looking Christmas trees as much as we do.

-Pencil trees – slimline versions of Xmas trees – may put your cat off wanting to explore.
-They have the added bonus that you need less room to display and store them, and they cost a lot less to decorate!”
+Pencil trees, slimline versions of Christmas trees, may deter your cat from wanting to explore.
+They have the added bonus of requiring less room to display and store, and they cost a lot less to decorate!

-You can buy a cat-friendly Christmas tree, and one of them is Nordmann Fir.
-This tree has soft rich-green needles and almost no scent.
+You can buy a cat-friendly Christmas tree, and one of them is the Nordmann Fir.
+This tree has soft, rich-green needles and almost no scent.

 Fence it off